-I’ve gotten best results when encouraging kitty to scratch elsewhere; and this makes sense, as kitty’s need to scratch is a biological one that shouldn’t be repressed.
-Kitty needs to work on his or her nails every once in a while, and if there’s no place to scratch, or if you have a little minx on your hand and he or she just doesn’t want to scratch where you tell him/her to, well it’s about time you find some way of compromising – some scratch-able place you can both live with, so that the main chunk of your furniture can finally have some well-needed peace.
+Kitty needs to work on his or her nails every once in a while, and if there’s no claw-approved place to scratch, or if you have a little minx on your hands and she just doesn’t want to scratch the post you got her, it’s high time you start testing to see if there’s a scratch-able place you can both live with.
+What’s this mean in practicality?
+You may have to sacrifice the carpets so the main chunk of your furniture can finally have some well-needed peace.

-Part I: How to Discourage Kitty From Scratching Up Furniture
+Scratch Training Part I: Discourage Kitty from Scratching on Furniture

 Again – this is only Part I. I don’t recommend doing any of these without also doing things in section II, but let’s get into the ways you can use to discourage your cat from scratching up the furniture you’ve got.